Adopting Retired Racing Greyhounds as Pets

 Why Give an Unwanted Greyhound a Home?

-Unfortunately, most people would not even think of adopting a one.
+Unfortunately, most people would not even think of adopting this type of dog.
 This is because there are a lot of misconceptions about this breed as a family pet.

 Greyhounds Do Not Need a Lot of Exercise